-More than five years after Kenya was gripped by widespread violence following the December 2007 national elections, the Kenyan government has not prosecuted any perpetrators of the widespread rapes, sexual assaults, and other gender based violence that occurred.
+Despite the years that have passed since Kenya was gripped by widespread violence following the December 2007 national elections, the Kenyan government has only prosecuted a handful of the perpetrators of the widespread rapes, sexual assaults, and other gender based violence that occurred.
 In response to the government’s failure to act, a group of Kenyan civil society organizations and victims of sexual and gender-based violence have brought a class action constitutional case to the Nairobi High Court against six Kenyan government officials demanding accountability for the crimes, including investigations and prosecutions of the perpetrators, and wide-ranging reparations for all victims of sexual and gender based violence during Kenya’s post-election violence.

 Kenya’s national elections on December 27, 2007, were marked by significant ethnic violence.
 Immediately following the announcement of election results on December 30, 2007, large areas of the country erupted into violence.
 Violence continued from late December 2007 until March 2008, and eventually affected up to 136 constituencies in six of Kenya’s eight provinces.